landoskape/vrAnalysis/README.md

 #### 1. GUI for adding data to a database
 To add a new record to a database, check out this GUI!
 Note that the labels and datatypes aren't hardcoded, so if your SQL database has a different structure, this GUI will reflect it.
+For more, go [here](docs/database.md).
 ![addEntryGUI](docs/media/addEntryGUI.png)